rickmansfield/U5.2-M1/U5-2-M1-Homework/Task5.md

 # Unit 5.2 M1 Homework Task 5

-Q) In order to store strings in memory, each character in the string mut be encoded so that tit can be stored as binary .
+Q) In order to store strings in memory, each character in the string mut be encoded so that it can be stored as binary .
 ASCII is one example of a character set.
 Each character in ASCII can be represented by 7 bits (although they are commonly stored as 8 bits).
 Given that, what is the maximum number of characters that could be in the ASCII set.

 - 64
 - 72